Contact us to arrange a consultation

 *Please note: we do not offer therapy or treatment for dysphagia.

-Dysphagia can be caused by several different conditions including stroke, head injury, mouth or throat tumours or gastroesophageal reflux (GORD).
+Dysphagia can be caused by several different conditions including stroke, head injury, mouth or throat tumours or Gastro-oesophageal Reflux Disease (GORD).
 The treatment for dysphagia will depend on the exact cause of the condition and where in the body the difficulty occurs.
 For example, oropharyngeal or ‘high’ dysphagia occurs in the mouth or throat, whereas oesophageal or ‘low’ dysphagia occurs in the oesophagus (the gullet).